-Parents will be contacted by email by the School Office to offer a pre-school place prior to the start of each term.
-Emails will be sent in June for the September intake, November for the January intake and February for the April intake.
+Parents will be contacted by email by the School Office to offer a pre-school place prior to the start of the term.
+Emails will be sent in June for the September intake.
 You will also be contacted if you have been unsuccessful in securing a place for that term and offered the next available term.

 Late applications are always welcome, however to avoid disappointment, it is better to plan well ahead and get your application to us as soon as you can.

 Our Preschool operates for ten sessions each week.
 The sessions are from 8.45 until 11.45am and 12.45 – 3.20 p.m.
 It is a part of Black Firs School and registered to accept a wide variety of Nursery Vouchers.